|

 future.

-Mojo Gameplan
+Gameplan

-hour to the east.)
-Keeneland is beautiful, and as I’ve noted
+Keeneland is beautiful, and as noted

 above, the racing facilities; the sales and barn areas; and the

-visiting the auction ring; the holding area;
+visit sale grounds, the auction ring, the holding areas,

 arrive early and start visiting the barns of the horses that will be

-Before standing in the sales ring, the horse enters a holding area
+ring, the horse enters a holding area

 bidding process begins.
 At the appointed time, the next Thoroughbred is